 In 1855, with the westward expansion, a post office called London was established and served until 1876.
-Agriculture was the main source of income until 1930 when the discovery of oil a few miles from the community caused a boomtown almost overnight.
-Another post office was established in 1931, but since there was a post office named London in Southwest Texas, New London was chosen.
+Agriculture was the main source of income until 1930, when oil was discovered nearby.
+New London was chosen when another post office was established in 1931, since there was a post office already named London.
 A tragic school explosion in 1937 killed almost 300 children and teachers.
-A cenotaph of Texas granite was erected in front of the new school in 1939 in tribute to those who lost their lives in the worst school disaster in U.S. history.
-Agriculture, cattle and oil-related businesses still form the economy.
+A cenotaph of Texas granite was erected in front of the new school in 1939.

 Plan your Texas trip then take your Passport with you.